foldda/snappable/README.md

 [^2]: While the data transport layer allows physically exchanging data between the components collaborative interaction, there is still a "logical" application-layer typically implemented in the components themselves, where the data is interpreted and consumed.

-When assembling a modular app, Snappable-compatible software components can easily exchange data between each other using the provided interface without having to be committed to a fixed data model, and from the application's perspective, these components are interchangeable because the interface they use for communication is generic and universal - just like any  lightbult would a standard compatible household light bulb socket, meaning freely disconnected ("detached") from and reconnected ("re-attached") to an app through the Snappable interface, and technically, components made by different vendors are interchangeable through the interface, giving it Lego-like flexibility and (in some ways) experiences.
+When assembling a modular app, Snappable allows compatible software components to easily exchange data between each other using the provided interface without having to be committed to a fixed data model.
+From the application builder's perspective, these components are interchangeable because the interface they use for communication is generic and universal - just like you can change a household lightbulb as long as it fits into the standard socket.
+Thanks to the Snappable interface, components can be freely disconnected ("detached") from and reconnected ("re-attached") to an app, meaning components made by different vendors are interchangeable, giving assembling an application the Lego-like flexibility and experiences.

-## Using A Universal Data Container
+## Schema-insensitive Universal Data Transport

 The core technology of the Snappable component interfacing API is Charian, which defines a universal data container class called Rda.
 Rda is a simple multidimensional array structure that promises the ability to accommodate any arbitrary structured data.